petersem/dockerholics/README.md

 ## Databases
 - [MariaDB](https://hub.docker.com/r/linuxserver/mariadb)
  is one of the most popular database servers.
-Made by the original developers of MySQL.
+Made by the original developers of MySQL. **(Recommended)**

 **[`^        back to top        ^`](#Dockerholics-Application-List)**